 “is there a way to increase the alcohol content of my buch at home?”

 So can kombucha make you feel tipsy or drunk?

 You’re unlikely to feel any intoxication effects from your average bottle of kombucha.
 To feel the same effects of 1 beer, you’d have to drink 10x that amount of kombucha.

 The rise of Hard Kombucha

 But the story continues!
 Obviously the combined love of kombucha and love of craft beers/ciders has produced something delicious and glorious…hard kombucha.
-As in, kombucha that intentionally contains higher amounts of alcohol.
-Kombucha brands have been popping up with new alcoholic brews containing anywhere from 3% to 8% ABV.
+As in, kombucha that intentionally contains higher alcohol content.
+Commercial kombucha brands have been popping up with new alcoholic brews containing anywhere from 3% to 8% ABV.
 And I am here for it.

 So while your average bottle of buch is unlikely to get you tipsy, hard kombucha (or kombucha cocktails) just might do the job (if that’s your sort of thing).

 You can make your own hard kombucha with the addition of a few ingredients and an extra step.
 Here’s how to make hard kombucha.
 Happy brewing!